 With LIFO, the most recently purchased asset is sold or traded first.
-LIFO would instead use the purchase of 1 BNB for $300 as the cost basis.
-In this case, your capital gains would be $200.
+As such, LIFO would use the purchase of 1 BNB for $300 as the cost basis.
+In this case, your capital gains would be $200:

 $500 (fair market value) - $300 (cost basis) = $200 (capital gains)

-You can deduct your capital losses from capital gains to calculate how much you owe in a tax year.
-In many countries, short-term capital gains and capital losses (typically holdings less than a year) are treated separately from long-term gains and losses.
+You can deduct your capital losses from your capital gains to calculate how much you owe in a tax year.
+In many countries, short-term capital gains and losses (typically from holdings that are under a year old) are treated separately from long-term gains and losses.

 In many countries, tax authorities require you to file your taxes regularly.
-This can be the case even if you owe zero taxes or need a refund.
+This can be the case even if you owe zero taxes or are entitled to a refund.
 Failure to file can result in fees, penalties, interest, confiscated refunds, audits, and even jail time.

-Getting your taxes right is essential.
-That’s why we recommend getting professional help calculating your tax bill if you have any doubts.
+Calculating your taxes correctly and paying them on time are essential life skills.
+That’s why we recommend engaging a professional tax advisor to ensure you don’t make any mistakes.
 This may be the case if you’ve been trading and not just investing.
 The tax implications of regular trading are much more complicated.
-But most importantly, your situation for tax purposes is highly dependent on where you live.
-Make sure to use our information with that in mind.
+Bear in mind that your specific tax requirements are highly dependent on the applicable regulations where you live.

 Disclaimer: Binance does not provide tax or financial advice.
 Depending on the country's tax framework, when you trade commodities and the event produces capital gains (or losses), you may have to pay taxes.
 The regulatory framework for taxation of cryptocurrencies differs from country to country, hence we strongly advise you to contact your personal tax advisor for further information about your personal tax circumstances.
 It is your personal responsibility to select the correct tax jurisdiction that applies to you.